-The AFWF SBA Grant supports small business owners with funds to offset or cover fees associated with accessibility, connectivity, and mobility, in advancing the business owner’s professional capacity, business skills, regulatory compliance, or revenue potential.
+The Accelerate Small Business Accessability Grant supports small business owners, and their employees, with funds to offset or cover fees associated with accessibility, connectivity, and mobility, in advancing the business owner’s professional capacity, business awareness, regulatory compliance, or revenue potential.

 How May I Use the Funds?

 Funds may be used to offset or cover costs associated with eligible business expenses including, but not limited to:

 - Chambers of commerce membership or event fees